 The big question is: Who is paying for and running this decidedly alt-right themed Twitter botnet?
-Someone has to be deciding which articles will be promoted and how much they should be promoted.
+Someone is deciding which articles will be promoted and how much they should be promoted.

-- A very small number of personal tweets and media compared to the number of retweets and tweets of existing articles or other content.
+- Few personal tweets and media compared to the number of retweets and tweets of existing articles.
 The account may have thousands of tweets and no media files, for instance.

-- dentical tweets appearing in other accounts at the exact same time (see below for how to spot this).
+- Identical tweets appearing in other accounts at the same time (see below for how to spot this).

-- The account’s Twitter handle consists of a number of random letters and numbers that have no semblance of matching the account name, like the account “emily” with the twitter handle “bakchadur7eyger.
+- The account’s Twitter handle is a series of random letters and numbers that don’t at least resemble the account name.
+For instance, the account “emily” has a twitter handle “bakchadur7eyger.”

-- Many twitter handles that end in an 8 digit sequence that is not in a date format are fake accounts with computer generated handles.
-For example, if the account name is James Bundy and his twitter handle is @Jamesbu04926114 you may have a bot on your hands.
+- Many twitter handles ending in an 8-digit sequence and not in a date format are fake accounts with computer generated handles.

-- The account has a significant number of foreign accounts as followers even though the account is only sending out content related to a completely different country.
-The same pattern is usually found in the accounts that follow the suspected bots.
+- The account has a lot of foreign account followers even though the account only tweets content related to a different country.
+The account’s followers often exhibit the same pattern.

-There are public Twitter bot checks but many of these don’t identify these more sophisticated accounts.
+There are public Twitter bot checks.
+Many of the checks don’t identify more sophisticated accounts like this botnet, however..

 Here are the results of a search for the tweet “Democrat Hypocrites Tell Creepy Al Franken to Stay in Senate.”
-It’s easy to search for a particular tweet using Twitter’s advanced search form.
-Notice that we circled the account with the user name “emily”, and also notice her odd, long Twitter handle: “bakchadur7eyger”.
+It’s easy to search for a specific tweet using Twitter’s advanced search function.
+Notice that we circled the account with the user name “emily.”
+Also notice her odd, long Twitter handle: “bakchadur7eyger.”

-When you click on her profile and check her followers you see something pretty odd.
-For a Twitter account that seems to tweet mainly about US politics, Emily sure has a lot of Japanese-speaking followers.
+When you click on her profile and check her followers, you see something odd.
+For a Twitter account that tweets mainly about US politics, Emily has a lot of Japanese-speaking followers.

-Even more odd, besides having an interest in US politics and a lot of Japanese speaking followers, Emily seems to follow a lot of Russian speaking accounts.
-Maybe she is half Japanese and Half Russian?
+Besides having an interest in US politics and a lot of Japanese speaking followers, Emily also follows a lot of Russian-speaking accounts.
+Maybe she is half Japanese and half Russian?